Kushaalkumar-pothula/MAGNETO-Code/README.md

 > ./run.sh
 ```

-If you want to run individual scripts,you can follow the commands below.
+If you want to run individual scripts, you can follow the instructions below:
 Run the following command:
 ```bash
 > python FlareTimes.py